nagan319/recreating-ML-history/Rumelhart.md

 ## Sigmoid Activation Function

-The activation function ensures that all activation values are normalized and within the range 0 and 1.
-The simplest activation function is the sigmoid function.
+In MLPs similar to the one introduced in Rumelhart et al., the activation function is applied to resultant matrices to ensure that all activation values are normalized within the range (0, 1).
+The simplest activation function is the sigmoid function:

 $$
 \sigma(x)=\frac{1}{1+e^{-x}}
 $$

-The derivative of the sigmoid function is the following (use the quotient rule, then re-express the function in terms of itself):
+The derivative of the sigmoid function (as can be found using the quotient rule and re-expression in terms of itself) is the following:

 $$
 \sigma'(x)=\sigma(x)(1-\sigma(x))
 $$

-In Rumelhart et al.'s MLP, it is applied element-wise to vectors representing various layers of the network.
-It can be computed in Numpy in the following way:
+In Rumelhart et al.'s MLP, the sigmoid function is applied element-wise to vectors representing activation at layers of the network.
+In Numpy, the operation can be represented in the following way:

 ```python
 v = np.array([1.0, 2.0, -1.0, 0.5])